 A 29-to-30 inch bat

 Look for the USSSA stamp if your league requires it.
+For Little League, use a USABat-approved bat with drop weight of -10 or -11 per USA Baseball rules.
 Drop weight (the difference between length and weight) usually goes from -10 to -8 in this age band.
 The one-arm test still works.
 Don’t buy your kid a heavier bat to “make them stronger.”

 Cost range: $80–250 for a decent name-brand bat.
 The $400 composite bats are not necessary.